 - NASA originally thought that the AGC software would be created by mathematicians.
 Later on, contractors provided

 - Fortran and MAC (an MIT algorithmic programming language) were the only two software tools originally considered.

-Later on, macro assemblers were developed and then run on AGC simulators implemented in mainframe computers from IBM
+Later on, macro assemblers were developed and then run on AGC simulators implemented in mainframe computers from IBM and

 - Mission Software